-• Height: Up to 3 stories, but allow potentially up to 5 at intersections if and only if a unique project is proposed with architecturally distinct features, innovative parking solutions (covered decks, underground parking, or alternatives) and spaces for public use.
+Height: up to 3 stories, but allow potentially up to 5 at intersections if and only if a unique project is proposed with architecturally distinct features, innovative parking solutions (covered decks, underground parking, or alternatives) and spaces for public use.
 A 5-story building would only be considered at the core of the Village; the boundary properties of the Dunwoody Character Area will not be appropriate if greater than two stories

 - Form: Master planned design, high quality building materials, civic amenities, integrated open space and appropriate transitions from greater to less intense uses.
-The periphery of the character area will include an exceptional, large transitional area to adequately protect single-family residential and other residential homes in the area - Use: Mixed-Use (combined office, retail and residential where residential is located only on the second floor or above) up to 12 units to the acre, although age-restricted projects would be granted consideration for additional densities; live-work units, civic institutional, community retail (not greater than 50,000 square feet), local and unique business, boutique retail, public assembly and entertainment.
-Additional density is allowable, if and only if, the nature of the mixed-use development provides exceptional opportunities for creating a high quality community
+The periphery of the character area will include a 100 feet transitional area greater than 100 feet to protect adjacent properties, as solidified by Overlay District regulations - Use: Mixed-Use (combined office, retail and residential where residential is located only on the second floor or above) up to 12 units to the acre, although age-restricted projects would be granted consideration for additional densities; live-work units, civic institutional, community retail (not greater than 50,000 square feet), local and unique business, boutique retail, public assembly and entertainment

-FIGURE 9: Dunwoody Village will feature buildings close to the street, an active pedestrian zone with bicycle options that are safe and inviting.
+FIGURE 10: Dunwoody Village will feature buildings close to the street, an active pedestrian zone with bicycle options that are safe and inviting.

-- Land use - Create an active community center with public places to gather, following a master planning process that potentially supports a redevelopment investment program - Through the Master Plan process, establish way-finding or landmark features that unify the Village and can be used across the City, if a way-finding or gateway plan does not already exist for the greater City as a whole - Master Plan should consider shadowing effects of taller buildings and appropriately regulate to not visually impose on adjacent single-family residents - Implement the Dunwoody Village Overlay and review regularly to ensure enforcement meets intent of overlay and Character Area vision
+- Land use - Create an active community center with public places to gather, following a master planning process that potentially supports a redevelopment investment program - o Through the Master Plan process, establish way-finding or landmark features that unify the Village and can be used across the City, if a way-finding or gateway plan does not already exist for the greater City as a whole - Master Plan should consider shadowing effects of taller buildings and appropriately regulate to not visually impose on adjacent single-family residents

-- Transportation and circulation - Creatively address the parking and congestion that new local activity may generate - Master Plan process will identify solutions for structural parking - Establish bicycle network for new connectivity throughout the City so that "all roads lead to the Village" - Establish infrastructure thresholds that new development must meet - Community Facilities - Pursue site location evaluation and financing plan locating City Hall, Police and other civic functions, including options for joint public-private partnership - Create venues for cultural events like music and create programs for public uses of City Hall and library; promote privately operated recreational centers or centers like the YMCA
+- Implement the Dunwoody Village Overlay and review regularly to ensure enforcement meets intent of overlay and Character Area vision - Transportation and circulation - o Creatively address the parking and congestion that new local activity may generate - Master Plan process will identify solutions for structural parking - Establish bicycle network for new connectivity throughout the City so that "all roads lead to the Village" - Establish infrastructure thresholds that new development must meet - Community Facilities - Pursue site location evaluation and financing plan locating City Hall, Police and other civic functions, including options for joint public-private partnership - Create venues for cultural events like music and create programs for public uses of City Hall and library; promote a local recreation center such as a YMCA